 Knowing what this figure is for you can be helpful when determining if you qualify for certain tax breaks and/or programs, for example the Earned Income Tax Credit.
 It is also very commonly used to sign or verify a tax payer’s identity when electronically filing with the IRS.

-To identify your AGI on your prior year tax return, look to the following places;
+To identify your AGI from your tax return (prior to 2018) look to the following lines:

 If you filed Form 1040 it will be listed on line 37.